garylirocks/quickrefs/azure-active-directory.markdown

   - By default these IdPs are configured: Azure AD, Microsoft Account, Email one-time passcode
   - If you invite an Gmail account, by default the user would sign-in with one-time passcode, after you add Google as an IdP (you need Client ID and Client Secret), then the user sign in with Google's sign-in experience
   - You can customize the Terms of Use the invited user needs to agree
-  - The user is usually redirected to My Apps portal
+  - The user is usually redirected to My Apps portal (`https://myapps.microsoft.com/?tenantid=<tenant-id>`)
+- Guests can be granted any AAD roles, just like members

 <img src="images/azure_ad-external-identities.png" width="600" alt="Guest users" />